radical-cybertools/radical.pilot/docs/architecture/dicts/README.md

 ------

-Motivated by the above, RU now implements a type checking `Description` base class.
-The dict implementation is based on `Munch` (as for `CFG`), the type checking is limited and very forgiving (types are converted if possible).
-That implementation is the fastest type checking one by a factor of 10 while preserving performance and memory consumption close to the native dict implementation (equals `CFG` and `RUD`).
+Motivated by the above, RU now implements a type checking `Description` base class with `Munch` semantics (`RUM`).
+The schema based type checking is limited and very forgiving (types are converted if possible).
+That implementation is the fastest type checking one by a factor of 10 while preserving performance and memory consumption close to the lean DictMixin implementations (`CFG`, `RUD`).

+The `RUM` implementation though
+  - has proper (if limited) type checking
+  - has fastest deep_copy by a large margin (even compared to `DICT`)
+  - has very small overheads compared to native Python dicts (`DICT`).